Shane Supple: Return to football

 Supple returned to playing football when he signed for intermediate club Crumlin United in 2015.
 On 15 June 2016, it was announced that he had signed with League of Ireland side Bohemians, marking his return to top-flight football.
 Supple made his first team debut on 9 July 2016 in a mid-season friendly at home to Portsmouth.
 He made his league debut for Bohemians in a 1–0 defeat to Derry City at Dalymount Park.
 He would go on to be voted Bohemians Player of the Year for the 2018 season.
 Supple announced his retirement from football in November 2018 due to an ongoing hip injury.

 International career

 Supple has represented the Republic of Ireland at under-21 level, his only cap in a UEFA European Under-21 qualification game at home to Montenegro on 25 March 2008, which ended 1-1.

 He was called up to the Republic of Ireland side on 21 May 2018 by Martin O'Neill ahead of upcoming friendlies against France and the USA.

 Coaching career

 In January 2021, he was named as Gaelic football goalkeeping coach of the Meath under-20 county team under the management of Bernard Flynn.

-When Flynn prepared his management team to succeed Andy McEntee as Meath senior manager when that vacany next arose in 2022, Supple was included.
+When Flynn prepared his management team to succeed Andy McEntee as Meath senior manager when that vacancy next arose in 2022, Supple was included.
 However, Colm O'Rourke was then appointed manager instead of Flynn.
 Supple later joined O'Rourke's management team as goalkeeping coach.